alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 * If enumerations are given for a multi-word phrase, and the phrase is long enough, sometimes the enumeration itself is enough to constrain the phrase.
 You can use OneLook or nutrimatic to check for this.
 For example, (2 2 2 3 2 2 4 2 3 8) only has [one notable match](https://nutrimatic.org/2024/?q=%22AA+AA+AA+AAA+AA+AA+AAAA+AA+AAA+AAAAAAAA%22&go=Go).
-This cheese is usually better done in OneLook, since it has fewer phrases and a higher fraction are valid puzzle answers.
+This cheese is usually better done in OneLook, since the phrases in its dictionary are all only "real" phrases that could be puzzle answers.

 To draw an analogy to [engineering solutions to high school math contest problems](https://cjquines.com/files/engineering.pdf), cheesing is not a replacement to learning how to solve puzzles, but it can be very effective.
 If you cheese a puzzle, you should go read how it was supposed